-Hunters harvested 46.7% of squirrels seen and wounded 3.5%.
-Assuming wounded squirrels did not survive, the hunting mortality rate was 50.2% of squirrels seen in 2010-11.
-Statewide, 70% of the harvest was comprised of gray squirrels (Figure 4).
-The rate suggests Kentucky squirrel hunters prefer hunting in more extensive forests and woodlands, common to gray squirrels, than small woodlots and fencerow-type habitats where fox squirrels are often found.
+- Hunters harvested 49.7% of squirrels seen and wounded 3.8%.
+Assuming wounded squirrels did not survive, the hunting mortality rate was 53.6% of squirrels seen in 2011-12. - Statewide, 83% of the harvest was comprised of gray squirrels (Figure 4).
+The rate suggests Kentucky squirrel hunters prefer hunting in more extensive forests and woodlands, common to gray squirrels, than small woodlots and fencerowtype habitats where fox squirrels are often found.
 It also implies that gray squirrels are more abundant than fox squirrels.

 II.
-2010 Mast Survey Results
+2012 Mast Survey Results

 A statewide mast production survey of Kentucky's most important producers of wildlife foods was initiated in 1953 and has been conducted annually thereafter.
 A close relationship has been found between a given year's mast production and the following year's squirrel population level statewide.
-In 2007, a new mast survey protocol was implemented by KDFWR.
-The new protocol has been utilized by several eastern and northeastern states for many years.
-The previous KY mast survey lacked a standardized protocol and data could not be shared with other states/regions.
-The new survey continues to monitor the 3 primary mast producing tree groups (hickories, red oaks, and white oaks) with American beech being the only individual species surveyed.
+The mast survey looks at the 3 primary mast producing tree groups (hickories, red oaks, and white oaks) with American beech being the only individual species surveyed.